Yamada Line (JR East): 21st century

 The 2011 Tohoku earthquake and tsunami on 11 March 2011 flooded 21.7 km of the railway line between Miyako and Kamaishi (55.4 km), destroying four of the 13 stations, 10% of the tracks, six railway bridges and ten embankments, forcing the closure of the entire Yamada Line.
 While the section of the Yamada Line between Morioka and Miyako reopened on 26 March 2011, the railway line between Miyako and Kamaishi, which parallels the Sanriku-Kaigan area of the Pacific coast, was extensively damaged or washed away altogether.
 Rail service on this section would not resume for eight years.

 Ōshida and Asagishi Stations were temporarily closed from January until 15 March 2013 due to low passenger numbers during the winter months.
 The two stations would later be closed permanently, following the last day of services on 25 March 2016.

+Hiratsuto Station was closed permanently on 17 March 2023, owing to declining passenger numbers.